-- Analyze data in realtime – Managers can analyze data in realtime while the survey is ongoing.
+- Analyze data in real time – Managers can analyze data in real time while the survey is ongoing.

 - Remote monitoring- Managers can deploy the enumerator and monitor their performance remotely.

 - Support Multimedia Inputs – MDC support not only text.
-It supports other formats like images, video recording, voice recording.
+It supports other formats like images, video recording, and voice recording.

 - Conditional questions – With conditional questions, you can skip or enable some other questions based on the answers given.
 With this, you can eliminate increasing the length of the form unnecessarily.

 These are the common benefits of using the MDC spatial field data collection.
 However, you will find it is more useful depending on the nature of your data collection project.
-In terms of cost, MDC will reduce the cost of data collection, at least 70-80% compared to traditional data collection methods.
+In terms of cost, MDC will reduce the cost of data collection, by at least 70-80% compared to traditional data collection methods.
 In other words, GIS Cloud MDC can greatly improve the productivity of your work.

 Start with 30-day Free Trial

 You can create and test your project completed with the free trial.
-The free account is limited to 10,000 vector features and 100MB storage.
+The free account is limited to 10,000 vector features and 100MB of storage.
 Follow the steps below to create your first Mobile Data Collection project with GIS Cloud and start collecting your spatial field data.